What is Cycloset?

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Your reactions could be impaired.

 Cycloset side effects

-confusion, hallucinations, feeling like you might pass out;
+a light-headed feeling, like you might pass out.

 Common Cycloset side effects may include:

-dizziness, mild drowsiness, feeling weak or tired;
+dizziness, feeling tired;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.